What Is The Brass Pressure Reducing Valve?

 1) Valve body

-It has the inner V port throttling plug.
-This plug offers a stable and accurate response.
-This response to pressure and flow regulation lowers the vibration and sound.
+It has the inner V port throttling plug, which offers a stable and accurate response to pressure and flow regulation.
+This response lowers vibration and sound.
 The V port throttling plug also enables the valve to work near zero without hunting.

 2) Pilot Regulator